Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Methodology

 \subsection{Spatial Aggregation}

 Given an ROI patch $\mathbf{P} \in \mathbb{R}^{h \times w}$ of raw thermal values, a spatial aggregation function produces a scalar value per frame.
 The arithmetic mean is the simplest option, but edge pixels often overlap with background or non-target tissue.
 We therefore test a Gaussian-weighted mean (2D kernel with $\sigma = 0.35 \times$ half-width to downweight edges), a trimmed mean (discarding the top and bottom 10\% of pixel values), and the mean of the hottest 30\% of pixels.
-We assign Gaussian weighting to the nose, cheeks, and forehead, and trimmed mean to the periorbital regions, based on their noise characteristics.
+We use Gaussian weighting for the nose, cheeks, and forehead to emphasize central skin pixels and reduce boundary contamination, while the smaller periorbital ROIs use a trimmed mean to reduce the influence of hot/cold outlier pixels.